MRCIEU/gwas-vcf-specification/README.md

 # The Variant Call Format Summary Statistics Specification v1.2

+NOTE v1.2 is draft and not yet implemented.
+Existing tools are working to [v1.0](https://github.com/MRCIEU/gwas-vcf-specification/releases/tag/1.0.0)

 ## Rationale

 Specifying a format to store GWAS summary data is necessary to aid with data sharing and tool development.
 Using the VCF format can fulfil the following requirements